pharo-pkg/pakbot/tutorial/start-a-new-project.md

-# Tutoriel: How to start a new project with Cargo?
+# Tutorial: How to start a new project with Cargo?

+Before starting this tutorial, please ensure you already have [Cargo installed](https://github.com/demarey/cargo#install-cargo).

 ## Counter
 For this tutorial, we will use a tiny project: Counter.
 It is basically the same example as the seaside counter.
 A counter has a value that can be incremented or decremented.